 Local and Collector type residential streets may be designed with flexible pavements.
-The final finish street subgrade is expected to be in clay subgrade areas.
-Minimum flexible pavement sections for the anticipated subgrades are presented in Table No. 5 in the following page.
-Input parameters used in the pavement section calculations are presented in Table No. 6.
+The final finish street subgrade is expected to be in the clay subgrade areas.
+Minimum flexible pavement sections for the anticipated subgrades are presented in Table No. 3 in the following page.
+The project geotechnical engineer should delineate the streets for different subgrades at the time of construction.
+Input parameters used in the pavement section calculations are presented in Table No. 4.

-- If pavement design for parameters other than those shown in Table No. 6 is needed or if repetitive / heavy truck traffic is anticipated, please contact us for additional pavement section recommendations. - The recommended pavement sections are based on the subgrade soil support characteristics. - The pavement sections are not based on shrink / swell characteristics of the subgrade soils. - The subgrade soil support characteristics will be significantly affected by changes in moisture content.
+- If pavement design for parameters other than those shown in Table No. 4 is needed or if repetitive / heavy truck traffic is anticipated, please contact us for additional pavement section recommendations. - The recommended pavement sections are based on the subgrade soil support characteristics. - The pavement sections are not based on shrink / swell characteristics of the subgrade soils. - The subgrade soil support characteristics will be significantly affected by changes in moisture content.